 A fourth recommendation to grant planning permission to develop waste treatment infrastructure at Hightown Quarry was issued by planning officials in March 2022.
-The DfI Minister set this recommendation aside and refused planning permission.
+The Department for Infrastructure Minister set this recommendation aside and refused planning permission.
 The Minister appeared to give a decision which closed out any appeal with the planning legislation, leaving only the judicial review route open to seek redress.

-The arc21 Joint Committee has decided to undertake a Judicial Review challenge of this decision, which will be progressed during 2022/23.
+The arc21 Joint Committee decided to undertake a Judicial Review challenge of this decision, which was progressed during 2022/23.
+In May 2023, following engagement with the Department for Infrastructure, the Judge quashed the decision of the Minister, and arc21 will now be working with its advisers to determine next steps.